 So, we in the U.S. continue to overpay for brand name prescription medications, but the pharmaceutical industry has given us almost no new important therapies in more than 15 years.
 A somewhat unexpected result of this is that, total pharmaceutical revenue has been nearly flat since 2010.

 You can see from the above graph that the total revenue from the twelve largest pharmaceutical companies has barely increased at all since 2010.
 It has actually dropped slightly since 2011 despite a more than 50% increase in the cost of brand name prescription drugs in the US since 2012.

 What changed?
 A flood of Generic drugs came on the market.

 Because there really is a market for generic drugs, we don’t pay any more for most generics than people in other countries.
 In 2003, most of the medications prescribed were still under patent.
 Today, the opposite is true.
 The effect is easy to see in the following graph, which shows the dramatic loss of revenue when the patent Bristol-Myers Squibb owned on Plavix expired.

-Figure 6: Bristol-Myers Squibb lost their patent for Plavix in 2011 and, as you can see, that cost them over $6 billion a year in lost revenue from just the US.
+Figure 6: Novartis lost their patent for Diovan in 2012 and, as you can see, that has cost them about $5 billion a year in lost revenue.

 Profit Without Innovation